Choosing a Database Management System: HBase vs Cassandra

 Data Storage and Infrastructure

 The key point to remember here is that HBase utilizes Hadoop cluster infrastructure and it is built on top of the HDFS filesystem.
 It means that HBase should be a choice for those systems that already have Hadoop infrastructure.
 On the contrary, Cassandra uses its own nodes and clusters, which makes it independent from the system infrastructure.
-Also, Cassandra provides better support for geographically distributed applications.
+Also, if comparing Cassandra vs HBase, the first provides better support for geographically distributed applications.

 Query Language and APIs